mikrono/tModLoaderWiki_kr_ko/Starting-a-modded-server.md

 # Server

-For the most part, launching a tModLoader server is the exact same as launching a Terraria server.
+There are a few options for establishing a Dedicated Server on 1.4 tModLoader.
+We will cover just one of these options for simplicity, but do not be discouraged to experiment!

 ## Setting Up a Dedicated Server

 If you have an extra old computer sitting around or leave your computer on all the time, you can use that computer to host a dedicated server.

-### Configure the server
+Grab a download of tModLoader from the [github releases](https://github.com/tModLoader/tModLoader/releases) and extract it to the following location:
+1) Linux: `/home/<user>/.local/share/Steam/tmod`

+## Prepare the Server

-You can change `serverconfig.txt` with your server configurations which will be loaded by the tModLoader server when using the instructions below.
+In the `tmod` folder, you can change `serverconfig.txt` with your server configurations which will be loaded by the tModLoader server when using the instructions below.
+Change modpath=steamapps.

-#### Getting the server to load mods

-##### Windows
+## Getting mods on to the Server

-On your client, create a modpack of all the mods you want to use on the server, then copy that `modpackName.json` file to the server.
-Create a folder to hold the mods `C:\Server\Mods` then create a ModPacks folder in that folder.
-Copy your modpack.json file in the ModPacks folder and the associated tmod files into the Mods folder.
-In your `serverconfig.txt` file, add the following two lines at the end of the file:
+On your client, create a modpack of all the mods you want to use on the server.

-    modpath=c:\Server\Mods
-    modpack=modpackName

-If you are creating a local-hosted server, you **do not have to** include the `modpath=` line mentioned above nor create a separate `C:\Server\Mods` folder for your server's mods.
+Open the Mod Pack Folder.
+Go in to the <ModPackName>/Mods folder.
+Grab a copy of all the files - the .tmod(s), install.txt, and enabled.json

+On the server, in the `tmod` folder,
+Create a folder to hold the files `steamapps`
-By default, tModLoader will use the path to your Mods folder.
+Paste all the files to this created folder.

-##### Linux (tested on Ubuntu 20.04 LTS)

-Go to `/home/<user>/.local/share/Terraria/ModLoader/Mods` and create a new directory called ModPacks:

-`mkdir ModPacks`

-Upload your mod pack JSON file there.
-You are required to upload mods manually to the mod folder.
+### Downloading & Updating Workshop Mods
+In order to quickly install and be able to quickly update your mods, we recommend using SteamCMD and the Setup_tModLoaderServer.sh script provided.

+Start by setting up a folder called `steamcmd` under the `Steam` folder.
+Setup steamcmd in that folder
+Place Setup_tModLoaderServer.sh, instructions.txt, and a copy of install.txt in that folder.
+Run Setup_tModLoaderServer.sh to bulk download every mod listed in install.txt.

+The downloaded mods will appear in `Steam/tmod/steamapps`

+Alternatively, if you are just after getting mods on to the server and not concerned with updating them, you can copy the entirety of the `steamapps/workshop/1281930` folder from your computer to `Steam/tmod/steamapps/1281930`

-#### Server Configuration
+## Server Configuration

 If you are missing `serverconfig.txt`, you have to create one manually.
 You can use config preset from the internet or make one yourself.